gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi shook his head.
 "We're not going to the Rabbit.
 We're going to Starboard Town."

 "What?
 Wait!" the thief hissed.
-"What about---what about Forecastle?
+"What about—what about Forecastle?
 What about the captain?"

 Razi put a hand on his shoulder.
 "Piaerre, you can do nothing here.